bverano/GoWebCookbook/README.md

 1. Creating Your First Server
 2. Working with Templates
 3. Working with Sessions, Error Handling and Caching in Go
+4. Writing and Consuming RESTful Web Services in Go

 Enjoy!